 If you've had a stem cell transplant

-During your time in the hospital for a stem cell transplant, the healthcare team will look after you in protective isolation.
-They will follow strict guidance on infection control to try and protect you from infection.
+While you’re in hospital for a stem cell transplant, the healthcare team looks after you in protective isolation.
+They follow strict guidance on infection control to try and protect you from infection.

-After a stem cell transplant, you should follow the government shielding advice for extremely vulnerable people if you:
+After a stem cell transplant, your medical team might ask you to follow the government shielding advice for extremely vulnerable people if you:

 - had a transplant using your own stem cells (an autologous stem cell transplant) in the last year

 - had a transplant using donor stem cells (an allogeneic transplant) in the last 2 years